i2p/i2p.www/i2p2www/spec/proposals/144-ecies-x25519-aead-ratchet.rst

     GET_NEXT_ENTRY()
         Used for outgoing sessions only.
         EXTEND(1) is called if there are no remaining TAGSET_ENTRIES.
+        If EXTEND(1) did nothing, the max of 65535 TAGSETS have been used, and return an error.
         Returns the next unused TAGSET_ENTRY.

     GET_SESSION_KEY(sessionTag)